kohlhofer/Crossings/chapters/chapter-06.md

 Eli laughs at something Harlan mutters, the sound sharp and reckless.
 She tosses back her drink, sets the glass down hard.
 The second glass sits untouched beside her elbow.
 She spins on her stool, surveying the room with bright, restless eyes.

 Amos slides a glass across the bar, liquid dark and nameless.
 The glass is chipped, its surface cloudy with age.
 He drinks, the taste sharp, unfamiliar.
-The alcohol burns his throat, settled hot in his stomach.
-He does not ask what it is, does not question the price.
+The alcohol burns his throat, settles hot in his stomach.
+He does not ask what it is.

 Another man enters, moves toward the table by the door.
 The miller looks up from his drink, flour still dusting his sleeves.
 "My chair," he says, voice rough with drink and the day's frustrations.
 The newcomer sits anyway.
 A shove, a chair scraping.
 The miller grabs at the man's shirt, thick hands used to controlling mill machinery now trying to control flesh.
 They stumble near the entrance.